CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     You will be navigated to the **Dataflow page**.
 Now that we are familiar with Dataflow, let’s go ahead and copy the queries from Power BI Desktop into Dataflow.

-3. If you have not already opened it, open the **FAIAD.pbix** located in **Reports** folder on the desktop of your lab environment.
+3. If you have not already opened it, open the **FAIAD.pbix** located in the **Reports** folder on the desktop of your lab environment.
 4. From the ribbon select **Home -> Transform data**.
-Power Query window opens.
-As you have noticed in the earlier lab, queries in the left panel are organized by data source.
+The power Query window opens.
+As you have noticed in the earlier lab, queries in the left panel are organized by the data source.
 5. From the left panel, under the SnowflakeData folder **Ctrl+Select** or Shift+Select the following queries:

     a.
 SupplierCategories